Our Team

 Joseph Kuzma – Development Director

 Joseph Kuzma and his wife moved to the Durango area in 2019 and quickly fell in love with the land and community.
 He immersed himself with the Young Professionals of Durango, joined the board, became the board president from 2022 to 2024, and received the Young Professional of the Year award in 2023.
 He is involved with several boards/committees in the area including: Steering Committee Member for SW RPD - 2023, Lodgers’ Tax: Arts and Culture Review Board - 2024 and is an active board member of the Durango Chamber of Commerce.
 He is passionate about youth outreach/ministry and shares his passion for service and collaboration with his friends and community.
 In his spare time he runs a small videography company - Blue Lily Productions, is an avid gardener, enjoys biking, and spending time with his wife, 4 dogs and 3 cats.
-He looks forward to spearheading the marketing of Manna’s programs and services as well as working closely with the amazing volunteers that are the foundation of Manna’s continued success.
+He looks forward to spearheading the marketing of Manna’s programs and services, cultivating donor and community relationships, as well as working closely with the amazing volunteers that are the foundation of Manna’s continued success.

 Email: marketing@mannasoupkitchen.com Phone: 970-759-0218